Brian-Pho/MSc_Research-Project/preprocessing/README.md

 # Preprocessing Checklist

-The following is a checklist of releases and ages that I need to preprocess.
+The checklist is a list of releases and ages that I need to preprocess.
 The subjects (sub-*) listed below are ones that have problems in the preprocessing pipeline.
-Most of the subjects have problems in the last stage of preprocessing, the saveresids stage, with exception: "Please check your data: There are no significant voxels."
+Most of the subjects have problems in the last stage of preprocessing, the saveresids stage, with the exception: "Please check your data: There are no significant voxels."
 If the subject has a different error, I've listed it below.
 If the subject is crossed out, it means the T1 is so bad that I've rejected it.

 ## Matlab Preprocessing Exception